 Build a Foundation

-Students will learn to apply practical knowledge of mathematics, science, engineering, and technology to engineering technology problems.
-They will gain the knowledge and skills they need in order to accurately interpret and apply welding inspection procedures and code standards.
+Students will learn to apply practical mathematics, science, engineering, and technology knowledge to engineering technology problems.
+They will gain the knowledge and skills to interpret and apply welding inspection procedures and code standards accurately.

 Highlighted Career Paths